 - acting as a figurehead for the organisation (this would be where an organisation does not have a public figurehead such as a president)

 - leading on the development of the board and ensuring its decisions are implemented

 - taking urgent action (but not decision-making unless authorised) between board meetings when it isn’t possible or practical to hold a meeting.

 The roles above are not exclusively roles of the chair but it is very important to establish what type of chair your organisation needs as this will influence the type of person you are looking for.

 Where an organisation has a presidential figure then the chair becomes a strategic leadership role.
 In contrast, where an organisation does not have a president, the chair can be more of a public face for the organisation.
 In this case it is crucial to ensure the board also gets strategic leadership either through the chair or through a deputy chair.

-The relationship and distinction between the chair and the CEO is vital and more can information on this distinction can be found in the downloads below and the pages in this section which can be navigated through the left hand menu.
+The relationship and distinction between the chair and the CEO is vital and further information on this distinction can be found in the downloads below and on the pages in this section which can be navigated through the left hand menu.

 To receive the Sport and Recreation Alliance’s free daily sports news summary, a round-up of the day’s most interesting and informative news articles on sport and recreation, including links to original sources, email email@example.com